 How is it practised?

-Mantra meditation is usually chanted, either out loud, or under the breath whilst using rosary beads or malas.
+Mantra meditation is usually chanted, either out loud, or under the breath while using rosary beads or malas.
 Sometimes it will be done silently within the mind.
 The idea is to repeat it for anything from one to 108 times.